epfl-ada/ada-2021-project-cool-group-name/README.md

 ## Methods

 ### 1. Collect data from Wikidata
-To extract all information we will need from Wikidata, the qids of all speakers in Quotebank are collected, as well as the ones for which the quote attribution was ambiguous.
+To extract all information we will need from Wikidata, the qids of all speakers in Quotebank are collected, keeping track of those for which the quote attribution was ambiguous.
 With these we can filter out rows and columns we are not interested in from the provided [`speaker_attributes.parquet`](Data/speaker_attributes.parquet), and query from Wikidata the link counts of ambiguous speakers.
 Finally, we can query Wikidata for human-readable English labels of relevant qids.